Understanding Genetic Imputation: Filling in the Gaps in Your DNA

 Why This Information Isn't Available

-SelfDecode uses an advanced imputation pipeline to infer additional genetic variants from your uploaded DNA file.
+SelfDecode uses an advanced imputation pipeline to infer additional genetic variants from your DNA file.
 This process relies on machine learning models trained on large reference datasets and evaluates thousands of surrounding variants at once to predict a single genotype.

 Because of how imputation works: